Martin Fehérváry: Playing career

 After playing for the SHKM Hodonín club in the Czech Republic, Fehérváry returned to Slovakia to play for the Svišť Bratislava U18 team.
 On that team, he played with future professional players Adam Ružička and Filip Krivošík.
 Fehérváry then accepted an offer from Sweden and went abroad at the age of 15.
 He joined the Malmö Redhawks for their 2014–15 season and quickly climbed their ranks from U16, U18, and U20 before making his Swedish Hockey League debut at the age of 16.

 Upon making his debut, Fehérváry became the franchise's youngest player to ever skate with the team in the SHL and the youngest foreign player ever in the league.
 Fehérváry played four games in the SHL in 2015–16 and nine more in 2016–17 before joining the IK Oskarshamn in the HockeyAllsvenskan to garner more playing time.
 After playing in 21 games for the club, and accumulating four points, Fehérváry was appointed captain of IK Oskarshamn.
 He subsequently became the youngest captain at the Swedish professional level.
 During this time, he was also drafted by the HC Slovan Bratislava in the 2016 KHL Junior Draft but he chose to remain in the SHL.

 During the 2017–18 season, Fehérváry tallied seven points through 42 games with the IK Oskarshamn.
 He was also loaned to the HV71 for one game and they expressed interest in signing him for the following season.
 As a result of his focus on hockey, Fehérváry missed a year of school while studying at the School of Business and Services in Trnava.
-At the conclusion of the season, Fehérváry was selected 46th overall by the Washington Capitals in the 2018 NHL Entry Draft.
+At the conclusion of the season, Fehérváry was selected 46th overall by the Washington Capitals in the 2018 NHL entry draft.
 After his selection by the Capitals, Fehérváry was promptly signed to a three-year, entry-level contract with Washington on 1 July 2018.
 He attended the Capitals' 2018 rookie and main training camps, before he was re-assigned to return on loan to SHL club, HV71, for the duration of the 2018–19 season.
 While loaned to the HV71, Fehérváry scored his first SHL goal against his former team on 24 November 2018.
-He continued to be one of the best defencemen on the team as he helped them advance to the SHL Quarter Finals against the Färjestad BK.
+He continued to be one of the best defencemen on the team as he helped them advance to the SHL quarterfinals against the Färjestad BK.